influxdata/docs-v2/content/v2.0/reference/cli/influx/repl/_index.md

 To use the Flux REPL, you must first authenticate with a [token](/v2.0/security/tokens/view-tokens/).

+## Notes

+Variables in the Flux REPL are immutable.
+Once you assign a variable, it cannot be changed in the current session.

 ## Flags
 | Flag           | Description                 | Input type | {{< cli/mapped >}} |
 |:----           |:-----------                 |:----------:|:------------------ |